 Dogs are welcome to join you in exploring the old mines under Tombstone.

-You can also get a bite at the O K Café, at the corner of S 3rd and E Allen Streets.
+When you’re ready for some grub, you can get a bite at the O K CafĂ©, at the corner of S 3rd and E Allen Streets.
+Or Puny John’s BBQ has pet friendly outdoor seating with a shade cloth for hot days.

-It was one of Ty’s favorite things about Tombstone!
+It was Ty’s favorite thing about Tombstone!

-What’s Not Pet Friendly in Tombstone?
+What’s Not Pet Friendly In Tombstone?

 Oddly enough, pets are not allowed in the city park.
 They also can’t go inside the historic courthouse.